NFL on Westwood One Sports: Pregame and halftime show host

 The Monday Night Football pregame and halftime shows are conducted differently from usual pregames, as there is no other game action to recap.
 Jim Gray presided over both the pregame and halftime shows, which are more feature driven and often feature guest commentators such as Tom Brady and Larry Fitzgerald, who contributes to the pregame show weekly with predictions and commentary.
 In addition to the Monday night games, Gray also hosted the studio shows for the Thursday opening game and the Super Bowl.
 For the Monday Night game held in Mexico during Week 11 of the 2016 season, Scott Graham co-hosted the pregame and halftime shows with Gray.
 Starting with the 2021 season, NFL Network host Rich Eisen succeeded Gray on this role while, in-turn, also relocating the Monday Night pregame/halftime coverage to Los Angeles from the network's New York City studios.
 Gray, Fitzgerald and Brady have since started a podcast titled Let's Go!, which airs on Mondays during the season on SiriusXM NFL Radio prior to the game broadcasts.
-Starting with the 2025 season, Mike Golic and his son Mike Golic Jr. succeeded Eisen on this role while also extending the pregame show to 60 minutes.
+For 2025, Mike Golic and his son Mike Golic Jr. succeeded Eisen in this role while also extending the pregame show to 60 minutes.
+For 2026, Jamie Erdahl and Doug Pederson succeeded the Golics in this role.

 Steve Tasker serves as the sideline reporter for Monday Night Football.
 John Dockery served as sideline reporter from 1999 to 2007.
 From 2008 to 2012, there was no official sideline reporter for Monday Night Football.